crecotun/mesosphere-demo/README.md

 2. Or install application and run a server locally:
   1. `npm install`
   2. `npm run dev`

+## Requirements
+### Interactions

+If interaction details are missing, use your best judgement and make a note to explain it during the follow up.

+- Clicking “Add Server” should create a new server and a new gray block in the Server Canvas.
+- Clicking “Destroy” should remove the last server and its gray block from the Server Canvas.
+- Clicking “+” for one of the Available Apps should start an instance of that app in the cluster.
+- Clicking “-” for one of the Available Apps should kill the newest instance of that app in the cluster.

+### Clicking “+” on an App

+- Each server can run a maximum of two apps at once.
+- When a new app is launched, it should be started following this algorithm:
+    1. Run on the first server running 0 apps.
+    2. If all servers are running at least 1 app, the new app should be started on the first server running only 1 app.
+    3. If all servers are running two apps, the app should not be started.
+- When a server is destroyed, each app running on it should be restarted elsewhere in the cluster following the algorithm above.
+If there is no capacity for the apps, they should be killed.

 ## Tech Stack
 1. React